Long-fiber Sagnac interferometers for twin field quantum key distribution networks: Fiber Phase Noise

 We measure the Sagnac interference intensity fluctuations using the setup in Fig.~\ref{fig:sagnac}.
 Light from a CW distributed feedback laser diode (1545.3~nm) passes through a polarizer (not pictured) and is launched into the Sagnac loop.
 The PCs are adjusted such that the constructive interference signal, recorded by classical photodetector $D_0$, is maximized.
 This intensity signal is sent to an oscilloscope to record a time trace of the intensity, $I(\delta\phi(t))$.
 The purpose of analyzing the signal at an interference maximum is to ensure that the backscattering noise is not limiting the SNR in these measurements.

 $I(\delta\phi(t))$ was measured for loop lengths ranging from five to 125~km.
 Spools consisted of SMF-28 fiber (fiber attenuation coefficient, $\alpha=0.2$~dB/km) for all distances except 25~km, 50~km, 75~km, 100~km, and 125~km, which employed SMF-28 ULL fiber ($\alpha=0.16$~dB/km).
 A variable optical attenuator (VOA) is used to adjust the source intensity such that the average intensity at $D_0$ is the same for all loop lengths (roughly -25~dBm).
 We observe a significant correlation between the acoustic level in the laboratory and the magnitude of the intensity fluctuations.
 Therefore, effort was taken to minimize sounds in the lab while data was collected.
 Furthermore, to mitigate the effects of vibrations and thermal fluctuations in the environment, all fiber spools are stored inside a polyethylene box placed atop a pneumatically-isolated optical table.
+In a real-world Sagnac TFQKD network, fibers would likely be deployed underground, which may similarly assist in mitigating these noise effects as was observed in Ref.~\cite{Minar2008}.
 The intensity noise PSD was also recorded for the various loop lengths by replacing the oscilloscope with a RFSA.
 Details on these measurements are found in Appendix~\ref{app:phi_cal}.

 From the measurement of $I(\delta\phi(t))$ and using Eq.~\ref{eq:I_int}, we can obtain the time-dependence of the phase fluctuation.
 A sampling rate of 100~MHz was used to record data over a total duration of 1~ms. These parameters ensure that we capture the phase fluctuations over the pulse period (100~ns) as well as over the transit time (0.02~ms to 0.61~ms) of the fiber.
 We evaluated the variance of the phase noise, $\sigma_{\delta\phi}^2$, by dividing the data-set composed of $N$ phase samples in time-ordered subsets of $n$ points.
 We then computed the variance of each subset and averaged over the number of subsets $N/n\approx10$.